Back to Gift Store >

 map of Somalia

 The Somali refugee crisis is one of the most challenging mass displacement situations in the world.
 Over the last 30 years, hundreds of thousands of people have fled Somalia due to political instability and a dangerous civil war that broke out in the 1990s.
-Today, there are more than 836,300 Somali refugees and asylum seekers worldwide, more than 33,600 refugees and asylum seekers inside the country and nearly 3 million people internally displaced across Somalia.

 Here are six facts you need to know about the Somalia refugee crisis, why people are fleeing their homes, and what UNHCR is doing to protect and support displaced people across Somalia.